Activision Blizzard wants California lawsuit paused due to alleged ethics violation

 "We look forward to resolving the case with the DFEH fairly in an appropriate court," an Activision Blizzard spokesperson told PC Gamer.

-Activision Blizzard is also being investigated by the US Securities and Exchange Commission.
+Activision Blizzard is also being investigated by the US Securities and Exchange Commission over its handling of July's allegations.
 Today, the company published a recent internal email in which executive VP of corporate affairs Fran Townsend described a vision for workplace improvement.
 The statement noted that in recent months more than 20 employees have "exited" due to investigations into HR reports, and another 20-plus "faced other types of disciplinary action."

 At the time of writing, the DFEH has not responded to a request for comment, but we'll update this article if the California agency makes a statement.